 "I remember not too long ago sitting alone in a grocery store parking lot at midnight, eating an $8 whole rotisserie chicken and thinking 'I made it.'
 A mix of gratitude, hope, melancholy, and simple happiness."

+When Rogan asked him for relationship advice during their Episode 300 conversation, Lex said: "What advice would you give to me and to others like me, who are dumb fucks and have not found a relationship?"
 The host of one of the world's biggest podcasts, asking his friend on-air how to find love.
-He admitted he might not be good at juggling work and relationships.
-He said it requires "having your shit together" and he wasn't sure he had it.
+He admitted he might not be good at juggling work and relationships, that it requires "having your shit together" and he wasn't sure he had it.

 What's a Better Life?